greird/chordictionaryjs/README.md

 The first thing you will need to do is to define your instrument.

+`Chordictionary.Instrument(tuning, fretNumber, fretsToDisplay, maxSpan)`

+`tuning` The instrument tuning in standard letter notation (e.g.: "EADGBE")

+`fretNumber` The instrument's number of frets.

+`fretsToDisplay` The number of frets to be displayed on a chord layout.
+0 = auto-resize.
+(Optional, default to 0)

+`maxSpan` The maximum number of frets that can be played in one chord.
+(Optional, default to 5)

+For instance, if you're an electric guitar player, you may define you instrument as follow.

 `var myInstrument = new Chordictionary.Instrument('EADGBE', 24, 7, 5);`

-Here I've define a new instrument in standard guitar tuning "EADGBE" (from the lowest to highest string).
+Here I've define a guitar in standard tuning "EADGBE" (from the lowest to highest string).
 It has a total of 24 frets.
-I want the graphic representation to display 7 frets (set this value to 0 for auto-resize).
+I want the graphic representation to display 7 frets.
 The maximum number of frets I can cover with my hand is 5 (Chordictionary will take this in consideration when generating chords).

 ## Recognize a chord and get all information about a tab